nilemssn/website/.github/CONTRIBUTING.md

 Bismillah ar-Rahman ar-Raheem.

 The following guidelines should help you get started contributing to the Nile MSSN website.
-This document is supposed to be a living one and thus may change with the project.
+The guidelines may change with the project.

 ## Table of Contents